 - Moisturize the coils when finished and use a coil spray to give them needed stiffness and permanence

-This short blonde bob can turn you into a blonde bombshell.
-A long face can be ideal for a style such as this one.
-As you can tell from the photo, one side is longer and the bang is side swept, while one side goes just below the chin.
-Medium length hair can be styled similarly.
-If you want to go blonde from black hair and then having this style, consider going to a salon and allowing a professional to do it for you.
+This blonde bob can turn you into a bombshell.
+A long face can be ideal for a style.
+This haircut is asymmetric with one side of this haircut is longer and the bang is side swept, while one side goes just chin-length.

 Cornrows and Braids Short Hairstyle

 Getting braids in short hair is not as timely an affair as it is for braids with long hair.
 The lady in the photo above has a braid style that looks great.
 If she wants to grow longer hair, she can accomplish this by wearing the braids over time.
 This particular style is easy to do on one’s self, so going to a braid stylist is suggested.
 Check out our most popular article on protective braided hairstyles: “20 Charming Braided Hairstyles for Black Women”

 A woman with a round face like the woman in this picture can rock a bob hairstyle very elegantly.
 Bobs are nice to style and they highlight the face shape very well without overdoing it.
 For this chic look, a so-pretty face like this girl has is important, and you probably have one.